Montezuma County License Hearing Guide

 Hardship/Restricted License in Colorado

-- What You Can Drive For (Work, School, Medical): A restricted license typically allows you to drive only to and from work, school, medical appointments, and other essential activities.
+- What You Can Drive For: A restricted license typically allows driving for work, school, medical appointments, and substance abuse treatment.

 Getting Your License Back